toobstar/toobstar.github.io/content/posts/2023-10-01_risk_theory.md

 ### Removal

-And finally, when is a risk no longer a risk?
+And what to do when is a risk no longer a risk?
 When the uncertain event has played out and the risk is no longer relevant, or the risk has been realised **into an issue**.
 A risk register should stand separate from issues or other known challenges the business is facing but there will be the temptation to leave these (realised) risks in as historical artefacts.

 ### Finally: A question of time

-Does a risk register have a start or finish date?
-Or is it continuously updated?
+Does a risk register have a start or finish date, a regular cadence or is it continuously updated?
 This should be considered and influences how the register can be queried.
 For example do we care to know:

 - What was the status of a risk 6 months ago?
 And importantly, how have we progressed since then in our treatment of the risk?
 This requires maintaining an initial or point in time risk status but does allow tracking the impact of our risk treatments clearly.
 - What is the risk status today?
 This assumes continually (or on a defined cadence) updating the risks to reflect the current position.

 Each question requires work in order to be answered and the ROI may not be there for all cases.
-One final thing to be considered deliberately.
+One final but important element to be considered.